 Have you ever had a friend who can’t stop talking about himself?
 (You know … that friend.)
 It’s a major turn off to hang out with someone who is entirely self-absorbed and doesn’t listen to you.

-And Facebook will make sure your followers don't see your posts if too many of them are overly promotional.
+To punish this type of Facebook user, Facebook has focused on making sure followers don't see posts if too many of them are overly promotional.

-You’re missing out on a way to connect with your followers on a human level if you don’t share updates on Facebook about changes to your hours for holidays or about that new mechanic or dental hygienist who just joined your team.
+You’re missing out on a way to connect with your followers on a human level if you don’t share updates on Facebook.

 Fix this issue by claiming unmanaged pages and merging them with your existing page or merging duplicates.

-I like talking to people who share my interests—like the latest indie rock album or season of House of Cards (Underwood for President 2016).
+I like talking to people who share my interests—like the latest indie rock album or season of House of Cards.
 I’m also better at working with people with whom I’ve had great conversations.

 Why?
 Mutual respect and trust.
 It takes time to build those relationships, but once you do it’s a lot easier to work together.

 Sharing content geared toward your ideal customer is like building a relationship based on mutual interests.
 Over time, the practice builds trust, keeps you top of mind, and creates a dividing line between you and your competition.